 Cloud Volumes Service for Google Cloud uses the Google Cloud Private Services Access framework.

-In this framework, you can connect to the Cloud Volumes Service from your VPCs by using private (RFC 1918) addresses.
+In this framework, you can connect to the Cloud Volumes Service from your VPC networks by using private (RFC 1918) addresses and non-private (non-RFC 1918) addresses.
 This framework uses Service Networking and VPC peering constructs similar to other Google Cloud services like Cloud SQL.

 This design provides enhanced security and complete isolation between tenants, and the setup requires no manual intervention.